0riginaln0/fnl-raylib/readme.md

 # Requirements

 The only thing you need to have installed is Luajit and (optionally) Fennel.
-The main bindings file which you want to "require" is `raylib.fnl` or its compiled version `raylib.lua`.
+The main bindings file which you want to import is `raylib.fnl` or its compiled version `raylib.lua`.

 # How to start using int